Customization Is A "PR" Strategy

 Both runners trained based on what was best for their physiology and personalities.
 One was a high mileage runner who needed more endurance to win—the other runner focused more on honing their natural speed to win the gold.

 If you have natural speed, you train one way.
-If you are strong but don't have the raw speed, you prepare differently.
+If you are strong but need the raw speed, you prepare differently.

 The point to remember is one size does not fit all.
 Each person needs a customized plan for tremendous success.